 About Jaime Meyer

-For many years he worked in the theater world as a writer, director and performer.
-Twenty of his plays have been produced in various cities across the USA.
-He co-founded the first theater in the world for the Hmong community (a refugee population from Laos and Vietnam) and co-wrote, directed and produced nine original plays over ten years, mentoring dozens of new writers and scores of actors, and playing to 200,000 Hmong and non-Hmong people in various cities, including in refugee camps in Thailand.
-The Minneapolis Star Tribune called Meyer’s writing “…enormously seductive.
-It’s farfetched whimsy with thickly textured thoughtfulness.
+For many years Meyer worked in the theater as a playwright, director, improvisational street theatre performer and (not all that good) magician.
+Fifteen of his plays have been produced in various cities across the USA.
+In 1990, he co-founded the first theater in the world for the Hmong community (a refugee population from Laos and Vietnam) and co-wrote, directed and produced nine original plays over ten years, mentoring dozens of new writers and scores of actors, and playing to 200,000 Hmong and non-Hmong people in various cities, including in refugee camps in Thailand.
+He was a free-lance theatre critic for seven years for Minneapolis St.Paul's two daily newspapers.
+The Minneapolis Star Tribune called Meyer’s playwriting, “…enormously seductive.
+It’s far-fetched whimsy with thickly textured thoughtfulness.
 It’s like metaphysical cartoons on speed.”

 Contact Jaime at: firstname.lastname@example.org